JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Examples
  **Input data**  <br>
-  In 2014, retailer Amazon started to develop an automated hiring tool using applcation data from the company itself, that were sent in over a 10 year period.
+  In 2014, retailer Amazon started to develop an automated hiring tool using applcation data from the company itself, that were sent in over a 10-year period.
 As the gender imbalance was even more pronounced during that time than it is today, a vast majority of the learning data lead to the algorithm favouring male candidates.
   Whenever the algorithm found the word "woman" in an application, it automatically ranked that application lower, which in turn would worsen the bias in the future, when that data was then used again for learning.
   When the bias was discovered 4 years later in 2018, it caused a public outcry and after fixing it proved too difficult [the system was scrapped](https://www.bbc.com/news/technology-45809919).

-  This example shows, just how important choosing input data can be and the consequences that can happen when there are unadressed problems in that data.
-Not only were the ressources and time development of the tool wasted, they also worsened the already existing problem of gender imbalance in the tech sector even further.
+  This example shows, just how important choosing input data can be and the consequences that can happen when there are unaddressed problems in that data.
+Not only were the resources and time development of the tool wasted, they also worsened the already existing problem of gender imbalance in the tech sector even further.

  **Societal Bias** <br>
  Natural Language processing data can reinforce sexist biases due to a bias in training data.
 This could mean that a model evaluates certain jobs such as secretary or caretaker as intrinsically linked to women.